celestiaorg/nmt/spec/nmt.md

 ### Namespace Empty Proof
 If the requested namespace ID falls outside the namespace range represented by the tree root `T`, the query will be resolved with an empty namespace proof.
-In the provided example, a query for `nID=6` would be responded by an empty proof.
+In the provided example, a query for `nID=6` would be responded by an empty proof as it falls outside the root's namsespace range.

 ## Namespace Proof verification